itstrangvu/trangs/content/portfolio/satisfaction-survey.md

 On the right side to the timeline, I created groups of checkboxes with:

-1. categories of areas of improvement for filtering
+1. Categories of areas of improvement for filtering

-1. acquisition channels
+1. Acquisition channels

-By interacting with the individual checkbox a related circle would either have full opacity or
+By interacting with the individual checkbox a related circle would either have full opacity or low opacity, highlighting the filtered data at first glance.

 ### Wordcloud